Skip to main content

 Olena Yakobchuk / Shutterstock

-Hilary Clark, director of in-flight services with private jet company Planet 9, tells Travel + Leisure, “It’s a safety position.
+Hilary Clark, director of in-flight services with private jet company Planet 9, told Travel + Leisure, “It’s a safety position.
 The reason for this safety position is if an emergency were to occur in takeoff or landing, their head, hands, and arms are already in a slight brace position.”

 Recommended Videos